A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Introduction

 In~\cite{Watts1998collective} Watts and Strogatz investigated a number of real-world networks such as film actor networks and power grids, and showed that many networks have both low diameter and high clustering (meaning two neighbors of a node are likely to be neighbors of each other), which is different from randomly wired networks.
 They thus proposed a small-world model in which nodes are first placed on a ring or a grid with local connections, and then some connections are randomly rewired to connect to long-range contacts in the network.
 The local and long-range connections can also be viewed as strong ties and weak ties respectively in social relationships originally proposed by Granovetter~\cite{Granovetter1973strength,Granovetter1974getting}.

-Kleinberg notices an important discrepancy between the small-world model of Watts and Strogatz and the original Milgram experiment: the latter shows not only that the average distance between nodes in the network are small, but also that nodes can {\em efficiently navigate} in the network with {\em only local information}.
-To address this issue, Kleinberg adjusted Watts-Strogatz model so that the long-range connections are selected not uniformly at random among all nodes but inversely proportional to a power of the grid distance between the two end points of the connection~\cite{Kleinberg00}.
+Kleinberg notices an important discrepancy between the small-world model of Watts and Strogatz and the original Milgram experiment: the latter shows not only that the average distance between nodes in the network are small, but also that a \emph{decentralized} routing algorithm using only local information can construct short paths.
+Here, we call a routing algorithm decentralized in that given a source node $u$ and a destination node $v$, the algorithm attempts to come up with a path $u = x_0, x_1, x_2, \ldots, x_m = v$, only using the acquaintance relationships of these $m$ intermediate nodes $x_0, x_1, x_2, \ldots, x_{m-1}$.
+By contrast, a centralised algorithm (e.g., Dijkstra's algorithm) requires the nodes to know full network (i.e., the acquaintance relationships among all people in the world) to find an optimal route, but obviously they cannot know this in real networks.

+To address this issue, Kleinberg adjusted the Watts-Strogatz model so that the long-range connections are selected not uniformly at random among all nodes but inversely proportional to a power of the grid distance between the two end points of the connection~\cite{Kleinberg00}.
 More specifically, Kleinberg modeled a social network as composed of $n^k$ nodes on a $k$-dimensional grid, with each node having local contacts to other nodes in its immediate geographic neighborhood.
 Each node $u$ also establishes a number of long-range contacts, and a long-range link from $u$ to $v$ is established with probability proportional to $d_M(u,v)^{-r}$, where $d_M(u,v)$ is the grid distance between $u$ and $v$, and $r\ge 0$ is the model parameter indicating how likely nodes prefer to connect to remote nodes, which we call {\em connection preference} in the paper.
-Watts-Strogatz model corresponds to the case of $r=0$, and as $r$ increases, nodes are more likely to connect to other nodes in their vicinity.
+The Watts-Strogatz model corresponds to the case of $r=0$, and as $r$ increases, nodes are more likely to connect to other nodes in their vicinity.
 Kleinberg modeled Milgram's experiment as decentralized greedy routing in such networks, in which each node only forwards messages to one of its neighbors with coordinate closest to the target node.
 He showed that when $r=k$, greedy routing can be done efficiently in $O(\log^2 n)$ time in expectation, but for any $r\ne k$, it requires $\Omega(n^c)$ time for some constant $c$ depending on $r$, exponentially worse than the case of $r=k$.
 Therefore, the small world at the critical value of $r=k$ is meant to model the real-world navigable network validated by Milgram and others' experiments, and we call it the {\em navigable small-world network}.